exdx/Titan/README.md

 You should get an indication that the app is running on port 5555 on your local machine.
 If you see that message, open up your browser and navigate to http://127.0.0.1:5555 to start using the app!

+## Getting Started With Docker

+    ./build.sh
+    ./run.sh

+This should start up the app the same as above, only in a container.

 ## Using Titan
 At first it's recommended to trade only simulation currency and familiarize yourself with the behavior of the program.
 A [detailed wiki](https://github.com/Denton24646/Titan/wiki) explains the core components underlying Titan.